Because no-one remembers a faceless brand.

 If you take a moment to think about it, you might notice that you are a member of a few communities already – perhaps a neighborhood committee, your child’s school committee, or an online community for holiday recommendations.

-Duncan Elder defines an online community in his blog as “a group of people who interact online around a shared interest, challenge, or goal.”
+Duncan Elder defines an online community as “a group of people who interact online around a shared interest, challenge, or goal.”

 But how can brands benefit from an online community?
 And why do brands need to focus their efforts in this way?

 The answer is simple – because humans want to be around like-minded people.
 And if they interact with other advocates of your company, they will already have a lot in common.
 You’d be surprised how much they want to learn, teach, share, and experience on your community platform.

 Branded online communities are a great way to humanize and strengthen your brand.
 They allow you to share targeted information and create deeper connections with your customers and prospects too.
 Typically a branded online community is connected to your website, and might include customers, prospects, and team members.